San Marcos Growers LogoSan Marcos Growers

 Aloe acutissima grows up to 4000 feet in elevation close to Toliara near the south west coast of Madagascar to Fianarantsoa closer to the center of the island, where it grows on rocks and shallow soils.
 The specific epithet combines the Latin words 'acuti' meaning "pointed", "acute" or "sharp" with 'issima', a suffix connoting the extreme form of an adjective so that the name means "very acutely pointed" or "very sharp" in reference to the sharp triangular teeth on the leaf margins.
 We also grow the lower growing Aloe acutissima var. antanimorensis

-This information about Aloe acutissima displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information displayed on this page about Aloe acutissima is based on the research we have conducted about it in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about this plant as it grows in the nursery gardens and other gardens visited, as well how the crops of this plant have performed in the containers in our nursery field.
+We will also incorporate comments that we have received from others and welcome hearing from anyone with information about this plant, particularly if it includes cultural information that will aid others to better grow it.

 [MORE INFO]